Maleyka-gh/Maleyka-gh/README.md

 focus.
 I'm a Data Scientist/ML engineer, passionate about uncovering insights from large datasets, building predictive models and using data to solve real-world problems.
-I have worked on various Data Science projects in Germany, both at a national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced augmentation techniques,  including transformer and CNN-based GANs.
+I have worked on various Data Science projects in Germany, both at national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced augmentation techniques,  including transformer and CNN-based GANs.
-I'm excited to share that all the code from my projects will soon be accessible with the Readme files on my GitHub.

 🔮 Upcoming Endeavors

-Preparing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
+- Preparing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
-I'm preparing for the AWS Cloud Practitioner exam this September.
+- I'm preparing for the AWS Cloud Practitioner exam this September.

+🔗 What's On My GitHub?
+I'm excited to share that all code from my various projects, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.

 ## 🌱 Projects
 - **Facial Emotion Recognition**: ([GitHub Repo](https://github.com/Maleyka-gh/Facial_Emotion_Recognition))